 The solution is to determine what you are looking for and then find the right solutions, be they over the counter or custom scanning ability.
 Keep reading to see some common mistakes made by admins on the quest for too much information.

-Number 3 is a fun one.
-We all know that what a customer asks for isn’t necesarily what they want.
-I’ll elaborate a bit more in the end of the artcile, but suffice it to say that gathering every piece of information on the computer won’t help much if you can’t put it into their perspective.
+This is a fun one.
+We all know that what a customer asks for isn’t necessarily what they want.
+Suffice it to say that gathering every piece of information on the computer won’t help much if you can’t put it into their perspective.

 Keep an eye out for some of the following (certainly not an exhaustive list):